Norwegian Northern Lights Voyage

 Day 4 or Day 10: Seven Sisters

 Crossing the Arctic Circle at 66°33’N is an important ‘rite of passage’ today.
 You celebrate this with a taste of our Arctic traditions out on deck.
 Another highlight is sailing past the Seven Sisters mountain range.
 All seven mountains are between 900 and 1,100 metres high, and it is easy to understand why these ‘ladies’ have inspired ancient myths.
 You take a short stop in Nesna, an idyllic old trading post before moving on to Sandnessjøen.
 In Brønnøysund you may take an excursion to the Noryougian Aquaculture Centre.

-Today gives you another opportunity to explore the city of Trondheim.
+Today gives you the opportunity to explore the city of Trondheim.
 The city walk is a journey through its 1,000-year history.
 Back on board, the ship heads out of the majestic Trondheimsfjord, 170km long and up to 25km wide.
 Like all other Norywegian fjords it is deep, reaching 577m at the deepest.
 As you sail along the coast you’ll realise the importance of fish to Norwegian coastal communities.
 Kristiansund’s location has formed the basis for a wealth of opportunities in the fishing, shipbuilding and oil industries.
 The town reigns as Norway’s ‘cured cod capital’ because of its long time export of salted dry fish.
 Here you can join a trip to the Atlantic Road, one of Norway’s most visited tourist destinations.
 As you cross the open sea to Molde, known as the ‘city of roses’, you will notice the steep, grey, pointed peaks of the Romsdal Alps.

-- Voyage in Cabin Category of your choice
+- Voyage in Cabin Category of your choice for trip duration booked

 - All meals on board